One of the phrases that often gets tossed around in a business setting these days is “multicultural team”.

 ✅ Don’t try to promote a popular culture at all costs – for example, the US has a dominant pop culture but may be perceived in the wrong light by members of other cultures.

 Your best choice is to experiment with different approaches and workflows, but ultimately let the team members show you how they like to approach their differences, and what cultures and work customs they prefer to highlight.
 The value of a real-life experience with diversity is always greater than that of any textbook version.

 Tip #5 – Implement cross-cultural training 💪

+When it comes to multicultural management strategies, you should never overlook the benefits of proper cross-cultural training.
 Cross-cultural, or multicultural training, is meant to help people overcome cultural challenges at the office – this includes interacting with others whose cultural beliefs and values they’re not familiar with.

 ✅ How to lower people’s culture barriers